Machine-Learning to Trust: A Model

 It follows that any $\sigma $ that satisfies $\sigma (\theta ,1)-\sigma (\theta ,0)=\theta $ for every $\theta $ is a symmetric Nash equilibrium strategy.
 Note that since $\theta \in (0,1)$, $p_{\sigma }$ is well-defined.
 In particular, we can set $\sigma (\theta ,1)=1$ and $\sigma (\theta ,0)=1-\theta $ for every $\theta $, such that the induced long-run distribution $p_{\sigma }$ satisfies $p_{\sigma }(\theta ,1)=1/n$ for every $ \theta $ --- i.e., players fully cooperate in equilibrium. $\blacksquare $

-Let us now introduce the novel model of equilibrium belief formation, which draws inspiration from the idea that beliefs are extrapolated from historical data using ML methods.
+Let us now introduce the novel belief-formation model, which draws inspiration from the idea that beliefs are extrapolated from historical data using ML methods.
 Fix the strategy $\sigma $ and its induced long-run distribution $p_{\sigma }$.
 Let $\Pi $ be a partition of $\Theta \times H$.
-Let $\pi (\theta ,h)$ denote the partition cell that includes $ (\theta ,h)$.
+Let $\pi (\theta ,h)$ denote the partition cell that includes $(\theta ,h)$.
 Denote

 The \textit{representative strategy} of a cell $\pi \in \Pi $ with $ p_{\sigma }(\pi )$ is

 This is the expected strategy conditional on being in $\pi $, where the expectation is taken w.r.t $p_{\sigma }$.
 When $\Pi $ is fixed and there is no risk of confusion, I will use the notation $\hat{\sigma}(\theta ,h)$ as a shorthand for $\hat{\sigma}(\pi (\theta ,h))$.